Life Insurance 101

 Buying your child life insurance when they’re young and healthy has many benefits.
 As we’ve mentioned, the cost of life insurance largely depends on age and health, so buying a child life insurance means you can get a policy on them that is not only affordable, but it’ll lock in that low rate for the life of the policy (as long as premiums are paid) and ensure that they have life-long life insurance coverage.
 You can get them a low coverage limit that may simply cover the cost of final expenses, and they may be able to add coverage as they get older.

-Buying a permanent life insurance policy on a child is also a simple way to start a financial safety net for them, since a permanent life policy gains cash value, which can be borrowed against* later on in life to help with things like a down payment on a home or college tuition.
+Buying a permanent life insurance policy on a child, such as DreamSecure Children’s Whole Life, is also a simple way to start a financial safety net for them, since a permanent life policy gains cash value, which can be borrowed against* later on in life to help with things like a down payment on a home or college tuition.
 Not convinced?
 Find out more about the benefits of life insurance for children.

 How Can My Life Insurance Support My Family If I Pass Away?